-For me, growing in pots and planters makes it less tempting and trickier for rabbits to nibble at any new plantings and soft growth, but for those of you growing in rows it may be a different story.
-Those early bean and pea shoots that may be popping up soon are at particular risk of becoming a bunny salad.
+Growing in pots makes it less tempting and trickier for rabbits to nibble at any new plantings and soft growth.
+Those of you growing in rows it may be a different story.
+Those early shoots that will pop up soon are at particular risk of becoming a bunny salad.
 So unless you have a rabbit proof fence surrounding your veg plot then some Bell Cloches or an Easy Tunnel pegged over the plants should keep the naughty nibblers at bay and keep the plants cosy and moist too.

-At this time of the year there are far more tempting treats than tree bark for bunnies to gnaw on, but when other vegetation is sparse beware!
+At this time of the year there are far more tempting treats than tree bark for bunnies to gnaw on.
+However, when other vegetation is sparse beware!
 If trees are ringbarked (nibbled all the way round) it can kill them.
+If rabbits nibble the tree all the way round it can kill them.
 You can protect young trees easily with a tree guard, just make sure that it is over 50cm in height to allow for a giant rabbit invasion, small rabbits on stilts and normal sized rabbits on their hind legs.
 I have ambitions to grow small trees in pots which should mean that they are growing high enough off the ground to be out of rabbit reach.
 Anyway that's quite enough of me rabbiting on, I'm off to hunt for chocolate !